AmityCo/VideoLiveChatWeb/README.md

 }
 ```
 File: [src/components/chatbox/ChatBox.vue](./src/components/chatbox/ChatBox.vue)

-### Chat message options
-1. Send message to the channel
+2. How to send message to the channel

 To create a new messege in channel, you can basically initiate it with the following scripts
 ```